Pilot (Scottish band): Decline (1976–1978)

 Lyall left Pilot and in 1976, as William Lyall, released a solo LP, Solo Casting, which included contributions from Paton and Bairnson, with Phil Collins drumming on all but two tracks.
 Lyall wrote all the songs, played keyboards and flute, and wrote all but two of the orchestral arrangements.
 Lyall died of AIDS-related causes in 1989.
-By 1978, all of Pilot's members had begun other projects, with Tosh, Paton and Bairnson becoming members of the Alan Parsons Project, and Tosh also working with 10cc.
+By 1978, all of Pilot's members had begun other projects, with Tosh, Paton and Bairnson becoming members of the Alan Parsons Project, while Tosh also worked with 10cc.

 Recent works (1978–present)

 Paton and Bairnson reconvened in 2002 to re-record the original Pilot album Two's a Crowd, which was no longer available.
 The subsequent issue was entitled Blue Yonder.
 Arista BMG subsequently re-released the original on CD for the first time.
 As they approached the 40th anniversary of Pilot's debut album, Paton, Bairnson, and Tosh reunited as Pilot.
 They released A Pilot Project in August 2014 as an homage to The Alan Parsons Project mastermind Eric Woolfson.
 In 2019, David Paton released a follow-up to A Pilot Project, The Traveller - Another Pilot Project.
 With a few exceptions, he recorded all the instruments himself.

-In 2020, the label Cherry Red (Rough Trade) released a 4 CD box set containing all 4 albums of the band plus some rare recordings as bonus tracks.
+In 2020, the label Cherry Red (Rough Trade) released a 4-CD box set containing all 4 albums of the band plus some rare recordings as bonus tracks.
 In July 2021, Pilot (Paton and Bairnson) released The Magic EP, which features 4 completely re-recorded older songs: "Magic", "January", "Just a Smile" and "Over the Moon".
 "Over the Moon" was completely rearranged for this purpose.
 A compilation of Pilot's greatest hits The Magic Collection was released on 21 March 2022.

 Ian Bairnson died on 7 April 2023, aged 69.
 He had been diagnosed with dementia.